 “Here I am providing service at a place where I received service.”

-It was the early 90s in Portland.
+It was the early 90s.
 Jessica had a mohawk, a methamphetamine addiction, and most nights slept under the SW Clay St. overpass.
-17-years-old, homeless and hungry she would often eat at the Blanchet House of Hospitality.
+17-years-old, homeless and hungry she would often eat at the Blanchet House.

 “It was a place I could always go to eat,” says Jessica.

-Things are very different for Jessica now.
-She no longer has a mohawk, or a drug addiction.
+“Back then, there were very few places that offered food.”
+Things are very different now.
 She is a graduate of Portland State University’s McNair Scholar program, and now studies at Lewis & Clark College, completing her master’s degree in Professional Mental Health Counseling with a focus on addictions.
-She now volunteers to counsel men at Blanchet House facing her former struggles.
+She now volunteers to counsel men at Blanchet House.

 Read more here